2012rcampion/mrdc-site/register.md

     </div>
     <legend>Deposit Check</legend>
     <p>
-      Your team will not be officially registered until you send a check for $100 and payable to the "University of Illinois" to the MRDC Committee at:
+      Your team will not be officially registered until you send a check for
+      $100 payable to the "Midwestern Robotics Design Competition" to the MRDC Committee at:
     </p>
     <address>
       <strong>ATTN: MRDC Director</strong><br>